balzss/krater/README.md

 # Krater

-Krater is a toolset for creating and updating a static website with your music collection, designed to mimic the experience of browsing a physical vinyl collection.
+Krater is a tool that brings the feeling of flipping through a physical vinyl collection to your digital library.
+Browse, search, and rediscover your favorite albums in a minimalist, self-hosted UI.

 ## Philosophy

 This project is **highly opinionated** and built around the way I like to organize and interact with my music:

-* **Vinyl Analogy:** To feel like you are flipping through your record collection.
+- **Vinyl Analogy:** To feel like you are flipping through your record collection.
-* **Release-Centric:** No individual tracks or playlists.
-Krater only cares about albums, EPs, singles – the complete release.
+- **Albums Only** No individual tracks or playlists.
+Just full releases.
-* **Minimalism:** Only store the basics: Release Name, Artist(s), Cover Art, and a link to listen (currently hardcoded for Spotify, but the structure allows for others).
+- **Minimalism:** Store only what matters: release name, artist, cover art, and a link to listen (currently hardcoded for Spotify, but the structure allows for others).

 ## Key Features

-* Displays your music collection with cover art.
-* Provides a "Random Release" feature for discovery.
-* Includes a Chrome extension to easily add releases from [Rate Your Music](https://rateyourmusic.com/) pages.
+- Showcase Your Collection – Browse your albums visually, just like a record shelf.
+- Random Discovery – Not sure what to listen to?
+Get a random recommendation.
+- Static & Fast – Generate a static site that loads instantly with no backend required.
+- RYM Integration – Add albums from [Rate Your Music](https://rateyourmusic.com/) with a Chrome extension.
-* Generates a static website – easy to host for free on GitHub Pages, Netlify, Vercel, etc.
+- Effortless Hosting – Easily deploy on GitHub Pages, Netlify, or Vercel.

 ## Live Demo